MechanicalFerret/ScalingCantripsKM/README.md

 ## Uninstallation
 Unfortunately given the nature of modifying database blueprints in the game there is no easy way to uninstall the mod once its been saved to your file, you have been warned.
 If you are ok with this then you can simply right click the mod in UMM and click "Uninstall".

-## Credits
+## Thanks
-RealityMachina's <a href="https://github.com/RealityMachina/Scaling-Cantrips">ScalingCantrips</a> mod for Wrath of the Righteous was the basis of the code here.
-Much of it was referenced or directly lifted given the similarities in databases. \
+- RealityMachina's <a href="https://github.com/RealityMachina/Scaling-Cantrips">ScalingCantrips</a> for the original mod where much of this code was taken or referenced.
-Holic75's <a href="https://github.com/Holic75/KingmakerRebalance">Call of the Wild</a> provided useful helper methods and insight onto how modding Kingmaker even works.
+- Holic75's <a href="https://github.com/Holic75/KingmakerRebalance">Call of the Wild</a> provided useful helper methods and insight onto how modding Kingmaker even works.
+- Hsinyu's <a href="https://www.nexusmods.com/pathfinderkingmaker/mods/106">Data Viewer</a> was vital for looking up database ids for the stuff not shared with WoTR
+- My cat for never leaving me alone.